Requirements for Remote Physicians in Maryland

 Practicing virtual care can be an ideal way to supplement your income while keeping a flexible schedule.
 There are a number of full-time and part-time remote work opportunities available in Maryland for MDs and DOs.

 Licensed, board-certified doctors can determine the type of telehealth position that suits them best, whether they’re located in Baltimore, Columbia, Germantown, or anywhere else in the state.

 Before applying to telehealth roles, here’s what you should know:

 Work-from-home physicians: Whether you are a remote physician or see patients in an office setting, you are expected to maintain the same standard of care.
-The main difference is that rather than treating patients in an in-person facility, virtual care physicians rely on technology to complete synchronous (video) and asynchronous (chat) patient visits.
+The main difference is that rather than treating patients in an in-person facility, virtual care physicians rely on technology to complete synchronous (video or phone) and asynchronous (chat) patient visits.
 It’s important to know that you can only legally treat patients who are physically located in the state where you are licensed.

 Additional training: The standard of patient care in telemedicine is the same as for in-person care, though you will not need to complete any state-mandated training specific to virtual care.
-However, telehealth companies usually provide training to teach clinicians about relevant technology and platforms, as well as best practices for good webside manner.
+However, telehealth companies usually provide onboarding to teach clinicians about relevant technology and platforms, as well as best practices for good webside manner.

 Necessary documentation: Before applying for virtual care jobs, be sure to update your resume and provide appropriate documentation confirming your education and credentials.

 When hiring remote physicians, telemedicine companies often post open roles on job posting sites like Indeed, ZipRecruiter, Glassdoor, and LinkedIn, so this is a great place to start your search for virtual care opportunities.
 Wheel matches clinicians with remote positions and has an array of opportunities available for MDs and DOs in Maryland.
 Check out this article for tips on how to evaluate telehealth job opportunities in primary care.